 On February 8th, 2016 the Compensation Committee recommended to the Board of Directors new performance measures under the annual cash bonus program.
 This program is designed to reward executive officers for meeting certain goals set annually by the Committee.
 Goals for 2016 include return on average assets, loan growth, deposit growth, efficiency rating, and strategic planning goals.
 The goals are weighted with Company performance goals accounting for 75% of the short-term cash incentive and individual performance goals accounting for 25% of the cash incentive.
 If those Company and individual performance goals are substantially met, each named executive officer can receive an award equal to 10% of his 2016 base salary.
-Substantially exceeding the Company and individual performance goals for the 2016 annual cash bonus program are:
+Substantially exceeding the Company and individual performance goals can increase the cash award to a maximum of 20% of base salary.
+The Company performance goals for the 2016 annual cash bonus program are:

-Return on Average Assets 40% Total Loan Growth 20% Total Deposit Growth 5% Efficiency Ratio 10%
+Return on Average Assets 40%

+Total Loan Growth 20%

+Total Deposit Growth 5%

+Efficiency Ratio 10%